Differential estimates for fast first-order multilevel nonconvex optimisation: Introduction

 \section{Introduction}

 First-order methods are slow.
 To be precise, they require a high number of iterations, but if those iterations are fast, they have the chance to practically overpower second-order methods with expensive iterations.
-In PDE-constrained or bilevel optimisation, the steps of basic first-order methods are very expensive, involving the solution of the inner problem or PDE and its adjoint.
+In bilevel or PDE-constrained optimisation---the latter seen in this work as a special case of the former---the steps of basic first-order methods are very expensive, involving the solution of the inner problem or PDE and its adjoint.
 To make first-order methods fast, it is, therefore, imperative to reduce the cost of solving these subproblems---for instance, by employing inexact solution schemes.

 Consequently, especially in the machine learning community, an interest has surfaced in \term{single-loop} methods for bilevel optimisation; see \cite{suonpera2022bilevel} and references therein.
 Many of these methods are very specific constructions.
 In \cite{jensen2022nonsmooth} we started work on a more general approach to PDE-constrained optimisation: we showed that on each step of an outer primal-dual optimisation method, we can take \term{single steps} of standard linear system splitting schemes for the PDE constraint and its adjoint, and still obtain a convergent method that is computationally significantly faster than solving the PDEs exactly.
+The adjoint equation is used to compute differentials of the PDE or inner problem solutions with respect to its parameters.
 In \cite{suonpera2024general} we then presented an approach to bilevel optimisation that allowed general inner and adjoint algorithms that satisfy certain \term{tracking inequalities}.
 These were proved for standard splitting schemes for the adjoint equation, and for forward-backward splitting and the Primal-Dual Proximal Splitting (PDPS) of \cite{chambolle2010first} for the inner problem.
 The overall analysis was still tied to bilevel optimisation in Hilbert spaces, with forward-backward splitting as the outer optimisation method.

+\emph{Our goal, in this work, is to develop a general theory of optimisation methods for bilevel and, by extension, multilevel problems.} This theory is based on the idea of algorithmic single-loop differential estimation, with a \emph{flexible choice of outer, inner, and adjoint algorithms}.
+The inner and adjoint methods only need to satisfy the aforementioned \emph{tracking inequalities}.
+The outer method only has to tolerate \emph{controlled inexactness} of differentials involving the inner solution mapping.